-Our backlog consists of customer sales agreements or purchase orders we expect to fill within the next 24 months and was approximately \$141.3 million as of April 27, 2013 and \$122.8 million as of April 28, 2012.
-Because sales agreements and purchase orders may be subject to extended delivery schedules our backlog is not necessarily indicative of future net sales or net income.
+Our backlog consists of contractually obligating sales agreements or purchase orders we expect to fill within the next 24 months.
+Backlog was approximately \$171.6 million as of April 26, 2014 and \$141.3 million as of April 27, 2013.
+Because sales agreements and purchase orders may be subject to extended delivery schedules and have variable estimated profitability, our backlog is not necessarily indicative of future net sales or net income.
 Although orders for many of our products may be shipped within 90 days, other orders may take longer depending on the customer's project schedule or other factors.
-Contracts related to new construction projects generally tend to have the longest lead times.
+Contracts related to new construction projects generally tend to have the longest lead times from contract signing to product delivery.